CedricMeu/CedricMeu.github.io/index.md

 ## [JAIL](https://cedricmeu.github.io/JAIL/)

 <div>
-<p style="width: 100%; height: 100px;">Just Another Imparative Language, is a little toy language I created as a side project.
+<p style="width: 100%; height: 100px; padding: 0; margin: 0;">Just Another Imparative Language, is a little toy language I created as a side project.
 It doesn't do much but it does all that I wanted to Implement.</p>
 </div>